NodeBE4/opinion/_posts/2022-05-09-EnclavedMicrostate.md

 * The KR/ID merger earlier this year, which I cover in a bit more detail [here](https://www.reddit.com/r/HobbyDrama/comments/uawlfn/hobby_scuffles_week_of_april_25_2022/i6mwzmt/?context=999), saw the Korean and Indonesian branches of Nijisanji merged into the core Japanese branch, but not NijiEN.
 On the surface this might seem innocuous if it were just a management reshuffle, but the merger meant also filing off the KR and ID branding, as well as the indefinite suspension of auditions for South Korean and Indonesian talents.
 The continued independence of the English branch was thus, for many, rather sus all told.

-* Since then, there's also been very little news on physical merch for (former) NijiID and NijiKR, which is more of an issue than it might seem at first glance.
+* Since then, there's also been very little news on physical merch for individual members of (former) NijiID and NijiKR ([EDIT: although NijiID as a whole did get a few items](https://twitter.com/monomaymono/status/1527574163690377216)), which is more of an issue than it might seem at first glance.
 Aside from the whole fans wanting to get merch thing, it's generally the case that talents get a substantially larger cut of merch sales than they do of stream donations, which makes them a far more direct way of supporting them.
 Even if the members themselves might not have a big issue with it, the fans are decidedly not happy about the above.
 Lazulight, Obsydia, and Ethyria got merch back in December-January but there has still been nothing of the sort for the members formerly of ID and KR.

 * [Nijisanji's social media didn't tweet out birthday announcements for (ex-)Indonesia members but did start doing so for NijiEN members](https://www.reddit.com/r/VirtualYoutubers/comments/ugw80c/abrahamic_apex_allegory_weekly_discussion_thread/i7vaeg8/).